Grand Prize

 You’ve set everything up according to the instructions, entered the data, clicked «OK»... but nothing works.
-Websites won’t open, programs throw errors, and anonymity remains an unattainable dream.
+Websites won't open, programs throw errors, and a secure connection remains a distant dream.
 Sound familiar?
-A lack of connection through a proxy is one of the most common issues, but its solution almost always boils down to a methodical check of a few key points.
+A lack of connection through a proxy is one of the most common issues, but solving it almost always comes down to a methodical check of a few key points.
 There’s no need to panic.
-Instead of chaotic attempts to «click something,» let’s go through a simple but effective checklist that will help you quickly find and eliminate the cause of the malfunction.
+Instead of chaotic attempts to «click something,» let’s go through a simple but effective checklist that will help you quickly find and fix the cause of the malfunction.
 We will move from the simplest and most obvious problems to the more complex ones.

 Understand the Nature of the Error: A Proxy is a Chain